 It also lowers your triglycerides.
 This is what RPP Noticias’s medical advisor, Elmer Huerta, had to say on the subject.

-And according to all these analyzing studies and research done, incorporating the avocado into your daily diet may be one of the best choices you’ve made.
+And according to all these analyzing studies and research have done, incorporating the avocado into our daily diet may be one of the best choices we’ve made.

 Further clinical research has approved the avocado in the form of a herbal dietary supplement too.